Our own restoration candidate: A 1975 BMW 2002

 After 30 years of owning a variety of classic European cars, I have always been intrigued with vehicles that have survived in their original condition and have always been especially excited to find the correct radio in any vehicle I've bought.

-I have been both collecting, restoring and selling vintage radios now for more than a decade and find them quite beautiful, certainly a major highlight on any classic's dashboard.
+I have been both collecting, restoring and selling vintage radios now for almost two decades and find them quite beautiful, certainly a major highlight in any classic vehicle's dashboard.
 My first vintage Blaupunkt radio was in the dash of a low-mileage 1972 Porsche 911 Targa I found in a barn.
 That Blaupunkt Frankfurt model with the thin chrome faceplate and big blue dot on the dial face almost hurt more to let go of than the car itself when it was sold years later.